XDjackieXD/OpenRadio/README.md

  * Laser tier 3: 100 RF/tick
  * AE Encoder multiplies this by 10

+## TODO
+* I need better textures for the two laser tubes (Laser item tier 2 and 3) and recipes for all three laser tiers.
+* Rendering of laser beams.
+Quite hard to do.
+Help and ideas are appreciated!
+* add all the fancy stuff from Ideas.txt :3

 ## Build instructions
 1. Create a folder called `lib` and put the dev-version of Applied Energistics 2 in there (at least rv2-stable-10)